TeamReactron/friendly-pancake/instructions.md

 * http://localhost:4000/accidents will show fulton accidents but very slow

-Code Documentation and References： https://codesandbox.io/s/usa-counties-choropleth-map-quantile-2gi36?from-embed：refrence on how to draw heat map https://recharts.org/en-US/: refrence on how to draw graph, chart ... visualization https://github.com/kitze/react-electron-example: refrenece on how to set up Electron + React application
+Code Documentation and References： https://codesandbox.io/s/usa-counties-choropleth-map-quantile-2gi36?from-embed：reference on how to draw heat map https://recharts.org/en-US/: reference on how to draw graph, chart ... visualization https://github.com/kitze/react-electron-example: referenece on how to set up Electron + React application